A Linear Kernel for Planar Total Dominating Set: Abstract

 \section{Abstract}

 A \emph{total dominating set} of a graph $G=(V,E)$ is a subset $D \subseteq V$ such that every vertex in $V$ is adjacent to some vertex in $D$.
 Finding a total dominating set of minimum size is NP-hard on planar graphs and $W[2]$-complete on general graphs when parameterized by the solution size.
-By the meta-theorem of Bodlaender \emph{et al}.~[FOCS 2009], it follows that there {\sl exists} a linear kernel for \textsc{Total Dominating Set} on graphs of bounded genus.
-Nevertheless, it is not clear how such a kernel can be effectively {\sl constructed}, and how to obtain explicit reduction rules with reasonably small constants.
-Following the approach of Alber \emph{et al}.~[J. ACM 2004], we provide an explicit linear kernel for \textsc{Total Dominating Set} on planar graphs.
-This result complements several known constructive linear kernels on planar graphs for other domination problems such as \textsc{Dominating Set}, \textsc{Edge Dominating Set}, \textsc{Efficient Dominating Set}, or \textsc{Connected Dominating Set}.
+By the meta-theorem of Bodlaender et al.~[J. ACM, 2016], there {\sl exists} a linear kernel for \textsc{Total Dominating Set} on graphs of bounded genus.
+Nevertheless, it is not clear how such a kernel can be effectively {\sl constructed}, and how to obtain {\sl explicit} reduction rules with reasonably small constants.
+Following the approach of Alber et al.~[J. ACM, 2004], we provide an explicit kernel for \textsc{Total Dominating Set} on planar graphs with at most $410k$ vertices, where $k$ is the size of the solution.
+This result complements several known constructive linear kernels on planar graphs for other domination problems such as \textsc{Dominating Set}, \textsc{Edge Dominating Set}, \textsc{Efficient Dominating Set}, \textsc{Connected Dominating Set}, or \textsc{Red-Blue Dominating Set}.